brevzin/cpp_proposals/1306_expansion_statements/expansion-statements.md

 Third, library-based approaches rely on placing the repeated statements in a lambda body, which changes the semantics of something like a `return` statement — and makes coroutines unusable.

-Lastly, "iteration" over destructurable classes effectively requires language support to implement correctly.
+Lastly, "iteration" over destructuring classes effectively requires language support to implement correctly.

 Here are some basic usage examples: